Tutorial: Adding an email alias in Office 365, Exchange or Active-Directory

 Search for the desired user

-Open the user settings by pressing the name.
+Open the user settings by clicking on the name.

 Add the alias in the field below